Add me to newsletters

 This policy is effective from 10th April 2021.

 If you have any questions or queries about this policy please use the contact information at the bottom of this policy.

 What Kind of Information Do We Collect and Process?
 When browsing our website

-In order to sign-up to our mailing list you only need to provide your email address.
-Using this you can update your subscription preferences at any time or unsubscribe all together.
-The option to do this is linked from every email you receive from us.
+In order to sign-up for our mailing list, you only need to provide your email address.
+Using this you can update your subscription preferences at any time or unsubscribe altogether.
+The option to do this is linked to every email you receive from us.

 Buying a Product Online

-When buying a product online you will be required to provide your name, email address, delivery and billing address in order to fulfil your order.
+When buying a product online you will be required to provide your name, email address, delivery, and billing address in order to fulfill your order.